 - The four Gospels Matthew, Mark, Luke and John give us the biography of the Lord Jesus Christ, showing us His Person as the Son of God, His Office as God’s Saviour, His conversation and attractive character, His Mission, work and benefits to those who believe in Him.

 - the Acts of the Apostles gives us the account of the progress of the early Christian church by following the lives of the apostle Peter and the apostle Paul in particular.
-It tells us about Saul of Tarsus’ remarkable conversion on the road to Damascus from rabid persecutor to foremost preacher of the Gospel of salvation through Jesus Christ, known as the apostle Paul.
+It tells us about Saul of Tarsus’ remarkable conversion on the road to Damascus from rabid persecutor to foremost preacher of the Gospel of salvation through Jesus Christ, becoming known as the apostle Paul.

 - the epistle to the Galatians introduces us to the subject of perverting the Christian Gospel and mixing its message of salvation by free grace with the error of salvation by good works or human merit.